 St. Mary’s Catholic School will serve hot lunches to students only on full days.
 Lunches will not be served on half days and during holiday breaks.

-Wellness Committee: St. Mary’s wellness committee will set goals, monitor, and review the policy and guidelines and ensure that we are in compliance with all Federal, State, and Local Regulations pertaining to the Wellness Policy.
-The committee will meet once a semester and then report back to the Principal for improvements and goals for the year.
-This committee will consist of the PE Teacher, Food Service Director, and three middle school students.
+St. Mary’s Wellness Council will set goals, monitor, and review the policy and guidelines, and ensure that we are following all Federal, State, and Local Regulations pertaining to the Wellness Policy.
+The Food Service Director and PE Teacher will co-chair this committee.
+This committee may also include teachers, students, and potential stakeholders.

 USDA Nondiscrimination Statement